tlevine/occupar/readme.md

-external stresses mediate an association between negative perception of activism and a decision never to participate
+External stresses mediate an association between negative perception of activism and a decision never to participate
 ======
 Thomas Levine and Mimiko Watanabe